Luxembourg - a charming city of short ways

 In the government district

-The “government district,” if you want to call it that, is just around the corner from the cathedral.
-The Prime Minister's office building is directly adjacent to the Foreign Ministry.
-This in turn is opposite the Ministry of Finance, just a few steps away.
-Actually quite practical, as ministers in Luxembourg hold several positions at the same time.
-For example, Jean Claude Juncker served as both the country's prime minister and finance minister for some time.
-He didn't have to go far to walk back and forth between his official residences.
+The "government district", if you can call it that, is just around the corner from the cathedral.
+The Prime Minister's office building is right next to the Foreign Ministry.
+This in turn is opposite the Finance Ministry, just a few steps away.

 There are many restaurants here